Objectively evaluate the source of the problem before terminating a sales rep.

-Failure to hire, manage, coach and lead your reps properly are some of the primary reasons for under-performance which lead to terminating them.
+Failure to manage, coach, train and support your sales reps properly contribute to under-performance.
+This leads to terminating them.
 Sales leaders are the coaches of their team.
 Here are a few coaching questions to consider:

 - Are you consistently observing them selling on the phone or in the field?

-- Are you conducting “sales rep focused” sales meetings?
+- Do you conduct “sales rep focused” sales meetings?

 - Are you engaged in sales skill development during your one-on-one sessions?

-- Are you more interested in quota than quality and quantity of activity?
+- Do you show more interest in quota than quality and quantity of activity?

 6. Are they better suited for a different role in the organization?

 In many cases, underperforming reps can be shifted to another role in the organization.
 They might be a great candidate for a different department.
-Focus on identifying their strengths and sources of motivation such as their: desire for supporting others (customer service), drive for knowing and articulating product knowledge (training), research or aesthetics (marketing), or processes and systems (operations).
+Focus on identifying their strengths and sources of motivation.
+Here are a few questions to consider:

-Ask and answer these six questions prior to terminating an underperforming salesperson.
-There are many other factors to consider before letting someone go, but be sure that you haven’t overlooked these specific issues that could affect performance and lead you to a decision that may adversely affect you both.
+Ask and answer these six questions prior to terminating a sales rep. There are many other factors to consider before letting someone go, but be sure that you haven’t overlooked these specific issues that could affect performance and lead you to a decision that may adversely affect you both.